Egyptian liberals threaten to quit constitution-drafting body

 Arguing that Islamist influence meant the constitution risked ending up as a document that curbed freedom, they said they would resign in one week and take to the streets unless their concerns were addressed.

-"This is a constitution that brings Egypt backwards not forward," said Ahmed al-Boraie, a former labour minister who hosted the meeting.
+"This is a constitution that brings Egypt backwards not forward," said Ahmed al-Boraie, a former labor minister who hosted the meeting.

 "We are consulting with political powers that have the same demands, if the assembly doesn't respond they will have to quit," he said.